aaronbloomfield/ccc/hws/arbitrage/index.md

 }
 ```

 When supplied with 10 ETH (plus enough for gas fees, so we can just make it 11 ETH), this will make a few exchanges.
-We can't put it in the `setup()` function, above, as that would run over the gas limit.
+We can't put this code in the `setup()` function, above, as that would run over the gas limit.

 We provide these functions, and a few others, in an [Arbitrage.sol](Arbitrage.sol.html) ([src](Arbitrage.sol)) file for you to use.  ***NOTE:*** Just using this blindly without understanding what it does will not be successful -- you need to understand the code that is being called.
 You will not be submitting this file, so feel free to adapt it as desired.
-Note that we create a constant EtherPricer in that code, as we need to pass in an EtherPricer to the `createPool()` function to initialize the TokenDEX.
+Note that we create a constant EtherPricer in that contract, as we need to pass in an EtherPricer to the `createPool()` function to initialize the TokenDEX.
 However, we don't call any functions on the DEX that use the EtherPricer, so using the constant one is fine here.

 In addition to your TokenCC.sol and TokenDEX.sol files (and any supporting files so they can compile), you will need the
 [EtherPricer.sol](../dex/EtherPricer.sol.html) ([src](../dex/EtherPricer.sol)) and [EtherPricerConstant.sol](../dex/EtherPricerConstant.sol.html) ([src](../dex/EtherPricerConstant.sol)) files.